-This course focuses on refining organizational and editing skills and individual needs of the students who earned a "C" or better in ESLG 0091 and ESLR 0092 but did not pass the Departmental Essay Competency Exam.
+This course focuses on refining organizational and editing skills and individual needs of the students who need only to pass the Departmental Essay Competency Exam in order to exit the writing portion of the ESL Program.
+Offered: On demand.

 ESLL 0070 Basic Listening and Speaking